CogStack/OpenGPT/README.md

 ```
 pip install opengpt
 ```
-If you are working with LLaMA models, then install the extra requirements from the repo:
+If you are working with LLaMA models, you will also need some extra requirements:
 ```
 pip install ./train_requirements.txt
 ```